Counting down the Top 10 NY sports stories of 2...

 - News Article

-Counting down the Top 10 NY sports stories of 2021: No. 8 - Jacob deGromination ... and then injury
+Counting down the Top 10 NY sports stories of 2021: No. 6 - Mets trade for, extend Francisco Lindor

 We're counting down the Top 10 New York sports stories of 2021.
-Here is No. 8, featuring New York Mets ace Jacob deGrom...
+Here is No. 6, featuring New York Mets shortstop Francisco Lindor...

 More Recent New York Mets Articles